York Lions football: 2008 season

-2009
+2009 season

 The 2009 season opened up with a close loss to the Windsor Lancers 17–14 in which the highlight of the game was when York Returner Jason Marshall took a missed field goal 125-yards for a touchdown with 40 seconds left in the game.
 This was as close as the Lions got to victory that season however, as they finished again with an 0–8 record and being outscored 83–397 the rest of the season.

 On February 17, 2010, York announced that OC Beau Mirau was leaving the program.
 Mike McLean was also fired on March 16, 2010, with the athletic department citing 'serious philosophical differences' and a 'lack of accountability' as the primary reasons for the removal.

-Warren Craney Era (2010–2022)
+Warren Craney era (2010–2022)

-2010
+2010 season

 On May 10, 2010, York hired former Concordia Stingers DC Warren Craney to become the programs 9th Head Coach starting in the 2010 season.
-Craney then brought in Montreal Carabins assistant coach Harry LaFlamme and former Western Mustang QB Michael Faulds - who is the record holder for the most passing yards in CIS history - as the new Defensive and Offensive Coordinators respectively.
+Craney then brought in Montreal Carabins assistant coach Harry LaFlamme and former Western Mustang QB Michael Faulds – who is the record holder for the most passing yards in CIS history – as the new Defensive and Offensive Coordinators respectively.
 York would go 0–8 over the season; being outscored 73–413 over the year with the closest game being a 24–19 loss to the rival Toronto Varsity Blues which saw York almost complete a late comeback led by QB Nick Coutu's 421 total yard performance.

-2011
+2011 season

-In the 2011 season, Craney guided the Lions to their first win in 3 seasons against the Waterloo Warriors 20–18 in overtime - snapping a 29-game losing streak for the program.
+In the 2011 season, Craney guided the Lions to their first win in 3 seasons against the Waterloo Warriors 20–18 in overtime – snapping a 29-game losing streak for the program.
 The following offseason, Craney would take over as Defensive Coordinator, with Laflamme being moved to Special Teams Coordinator.

-2012
+2012 season

 Prior to the 2012, York was able to get University of South Alabama QB Miles Gibbon to transfer to the program.
 With a new QB at the helm, the Lions finished with a 2–6 record, the most wins for the program since 2005 and in 7th place, their highest finish in eight years.
 This included an impressive 47–36 win over the Ottawa Gee-Gees that some saw as the turning point for the program going forward.
 This season would include many one-score losses to the likes of the Laurier Golden Hawks (24–20 loss), the Waterloo Warriors (23–22 loss), and the Windsor Lancers (26–22 loss).
 These results signaled that the Lions were showing signs of growth and rebuilding into a competitive football team.

 As well, the Lions had one player get an OUA All-star nod, WR Will Austin, who was named to the Second-team and the first Lion since 2007 to be named to the team.